gitlost/gs-only-pdf-preview/readme.txt

 = What filters are available? =

-Three plugin-specific filters are available:
+Four plugin-specific filters are available:

 * `gopp_editor_set_resolution` sets the resolution of the PDF preview.
 * `gopp_editor_set_page` sets the page to render for the PDF preview.